dsl-logo

 Compare equipment finance options

-There are two main types of equipment finance for business — equipment loans and equipment leases.
+There are three main types of equipment finance for business — equipment loans, equipment lines and leases.

 With an equipment loan or chattel mortgage, you borrow money from a lender to buy business equipment or machinery.
 The equipment is collateral for the loan, which you repay with interest over a fixed term (similar to a mortgage).